microprediction/precise/LITERATURE.md

 ## A Generalized Approach to Portfolio Optimization: Improving Performance by Constraining Portfolio Norms [pdf](https://www.semanticscholar.org/paper/A-Generalized-Approach-to-Portfolio-Optimization%3A-DeMiguel-Garlappi/0c684e0b00e090e064b614f87db321951cfc66ff)
 Victor DeMiguel, Lorenzo Garlappi, R. Uppal

-We provide a general framework for finding portfolios that perform well out-of-sample in the presence of estimation error.
-This framework relies on solving the traditional minimum-variance problem but subject to the additional constraint that the norm of the portfolio-weight vector be smaller than a given threshold.
-We show that our framework nests as special cases the shrinkage approaches of Jagannathan and Ma (Jagannathan, R., T. Ma.
-2003.
-Risk reduction in large portfolios: Why imposing the wrong constraints helps.
-J. Finance 58 16511684) and Ledoit and Wolf (Ledoit, O., M. Wolf.
-2003.
-Improved estimation of the covariance matrix of stock returns with an application to portfolio selection.
-J. Empirical Finance 10 603–621, and Ledoit, O., M. Wolf.
-2004.
-A well-conditioned estimator for large-dimensional covariance matrices.
-J. Multivariate Anal.
-88 365–411) and the 1/N portfolio studied in DeMiguel et al. (DeMiguel, V., L. Garlappi, R. Uppal.
-2009.
-Optimal versus naive diversification: How inefficient is the 1/N portfolio strategy?
-Rev. Financial Stud.
-22 1915–1953).
-We also use our framework to propose several new portfolio strategies.
-For the proposed portfolios, we provide a momentshrinkage interpretation and a Bayesian interpretation where the investor has a prior belief on portfolio weights rather than on moments of asset returns.
-Finally, we compare empirically the out-of-sample performance of the newportfolios we propose to 10 strategies in the literature across five data sets.
-We find that the norm-constrained portfolios often have a higher Sharpe ratio than the portfolio strategies in Jagannathan and Ma (2003), Ledoit and Wolf (2003, 2004), the 1/N portfolio, and other strategies in the literature, such as factor portfolios
+In this paper, we provide a general nonlinear programming framework for identifying portfolios that have superior out-of-sample performance in the presence of estimation error.
+This general framework relies on solving the traditional minimum-variance problem but subject to the additional constraint that the norm of the portfolio-weight vector be smaller than a given threshold.
+We show that our general framework nests as special cases several wellknown (shrinkage and constrained) approaches considered in the literature.
+We also use our general framework to propose several new portfolio strategies that we term partial minimum-variance portfolios.
+These portfolios are obtained by applying the classical conjugate-gradient method to solve the minimum-variance problem.
+We compare empirically (in terms of portfolio variance, Sharpe ratio, and turnover), the out-of-sample performance of the new portfolios to various wellknown strategies across several datasets.
+We find that the norm-constrained portfolios we propose outperform shortsale-constrained portfolio approaches, shrinkage approaches, the 1/N portfolio, factor portfolios, and also other strategies considered in the literature.

 ## Seriation and Matrix Reordering Methods: An Historical Overview [pdf](http://innar.com/Liiv_Seriation.pdf)
 Innar Liiv